 Maximize Your Peak Periods – Part 1

-If you want to maximize sales in your peak periods, you need to start with the manager.
-In our last blog, we identified aspects of your peak business periods where you may be missing out on sales opportunities, in situations that should be bringing you your greatest profits.
+To maximize sales in your peak periods, it needs to start with the manager.
+It’s important to recognize that you may be missing out on sales opportunities, in situations that should be bringing you your greatest profits.
 The main reason that many restaurant managers do little about these challenges is because they don’t recognize that they’re happening.

 So, Where Is The Manager?